jokergoo/EnrichedHeatmap/vignettes/visualize_categorical_signals.md

 After closely looking at above heatmap, we found the TSS states are consistently enriched around TSS while in the flanking regions, the states are a little bit diverse.
-Actually this suggests that in order to enhance the pattern of the TSS-related states, we can apply k-means clustering only for the states near TSS regions.
+Actually this suggests that in order to enhance the pattern of the TSS-related states, we can apply k-means clustering only for the windows near TSS.
-In following we only clustering the matrix which is upstrean and downstream 1kb of TSS (The default extension of TSS is 5kb upstream and downstream, the number of columns in the normalized matrix is 100, thus from 40^th column to 60^th column are the states in 1kb upstream and downstream of TSS).
+In following we only cluster the subset of matrix which is upstrean and downstream 1kb of TSS (The default extension of TSS is 5kb upstream and downstream, the number of columns in the normalized matrix is 100, thus from 40^th column to 60^th column are the windows in 1kb upstream and downstream of TSS).

 Of couse we need to calculate this partitioning in advance.